-SCAPE is working with the City of Boston to develop a neighborhood-level resilience strategy to address the impact of coastal flooding and sea-level rise in Dorchester, the largest and most diverse neighborhood in Boston.
-In collaboration with a large team, SCAPE is focusing on strategies that leverage existing open spaces along the shoreline, enhance the area’s physical and social resilience, and simultaneously solve for issues of connectivity, accessibility, and equity.
+SCAPE worked with the City of Boston to develop solutions to equitably reduce coastal flood risk in Dorchester, the largest and most diverse neighborhood in Boston.
+In collaboration with a large team, SCAPE focused on strategies that enhance access and mobility, promote the health of valuable ecosystems, and reinforce a connected, cohesive sense of place.

 To inform the decision-making process behind various resilience strategies, the SCAPE team held a series of community and stakeholder engagement sessions including two open houses and attendance to numerous existing neighborhood meetings, all designed to educate and involve attendees beyond the typical ‘information session’-style event.
 As part of these sessions, SCAPE developed a range of materials, including flipbooks, boards, plans, physical models, sections, and axons, to illustrate benefits, trade-offs and programmatic opportunities associated with design alternatives.